Luther offers a wide variety of scholarships and awards based on musical talent, regardless of chosen major.

 Do you love playing your instrument or singing in a choir?
 You can earn a music scholarship at Luther no matter what academic field of study appeals to you.
 Music scholarships are available through an audition process and some are also based on your achievements in high school.
 We award most music scholarships on top of any academic scholarship and you’ll keep those scholarships for your entire four years.

 Music scholarships, along with theatre and dance scholarship, are Talent Awards.
 Students may audition for more than one Talent Award, but only the highest scholarship will be added to the financial aid offer.
-Travel reimbursement may be available to help defray the cost of long-distance travel to campus.

 Scholarships Available by Audition

 Non-Auditioned Music Scholarships

 The Weston Noble Music Scholarship, the Adolph Herseth Scholarship, the All-State Music Scholarship, and the Lutheran Summer Music Scholarship are all available to you as an incoming Luther College musician, regardless of your major.
 Click the links above to find more information about each of these scholarships.

 In addition, there are a variety of endowed scholarships awarded to upper class music majors who meet the eligibility conditions specified for each scholarship.
 Recipients of these scholarships are selected by the music faculty and the student financial aid office.